 - Engage the chain brake by rotating your left hand around the front handle.
 Allow the back of your hand to push the chain brake lever/hand guard toward the bar while the chain is rotating rapidly.
-The chain should stop rotating immediately.
-Be sure to maintain both hands on the saw handles at all times. - Reset the chain brake back into the Run position by grasping the top of the chain brake lever/hand guard and pulling toward the front handle until you hear a click.
+Be sure to maintain both hands on the saw handles at all times. - Reset the chain brake back into the Run position by grasping the top of the chain brake lever / hand guard and pulling toward the front handle until you hear a click.

-If the chain brake does not stop the chain immediately, or if the chain brake will not stay in the run position without assistance, have the product serviced by an authorised service centre prior to use.
+If the chain brake does not stop the chain immediately, or if the chain brake will not stay in the run position without assistance, take the saw to an authorised service centre for repair prior to use.